jchernak96/jchernak96.github.io/_posts/2021-02-01-PFR-Scraping.md

 ### Analysis of 2020 Injuries

 Now the interesting part.
 We can graph who the most injured teams of 2020 were on both sides of the ball.
-No real suprises here.
+Man games lost were calculated by summing the total missed games from rostered players throughout the season.
+For example, player x strained his hamstring and missed 8 games.
+He would acrue 8 man games lost by this methodology.

 ![placeholder](https://pbs.twimg.com/media/Eu8fXWXXYAMXfb3?format=png&name=medium)

+No real suprises here, the 49ers were heavily injured on both sides of the ball while